 Jacek Ludwig Scarso stretches theatrical experiences across live performance, video, photography and installation.
 Born in Rome of Polish-Italian origins, he lives and works in London.
 Developing from his background in performance and vocal studies, having trained at the Royal Central School of Speech and Drama, his work investigates intersections between practices of theatricality and contemporary art.
 His projects have been exhibited worldwide, including recent shows and commissions at Tate Exchange / Tate Modern, MACRO Museo di Arte Contemporanea (Rome), the Science Museum, GV Art Gallery and InTRANSIT (London), Fotofever at Carrousel du Louvre, Pave D’Orsay and Cutlog (Paris), BAW and The Living Theater (New York), MIA (Milan), Galleria Civica Cavour (Padua), Weissraum Gallery (Kyoto, Japan), CICA Museum (Gyeonggi-do, South Korea), Tai Kwun (Hong Kong), Photo Docks (Lyon), Vkunst (Frankfurt) and Kunstwerk Carlshütte (Budelsdorf) where his video-works are included in the Nord Art Collection.
 Jacek is a collaborationg artist with Anise Gallery in London and Romberg Arte Contemporanea in Rome.
-He is also the Artistic Director of the award-winning Elastic Theatre in London and is Reader in Art and Performance at the Sir John Cass School of Art Architecture and Design (London Metropolitan University), where his artistic research was awarded doctoral recognition and were he holds the honorary title of University Teaching Fellow.
+He is also the Artistic Director of the award-winning Elastic Theatre in London and is Reader in Art and Performance at the Sir John Cass School of Art Architecture and Design (London Metropolitan University), where his artistic research was awarded doctoral recognition and where he holds the honorary title of University Teaching Fellow.
 He is currently developing a new curatorial enterprise with Studio CS and Fondazione Marta Czok in Italy.
 He is UK correspondent for Exibart Art Magazine (Italy).

 Visit Jacek Ludwig Scarso’s CV.